-Policy (a) Identify the arterial entry zones and corridors, as well as appropriate areas for regional commercial nodes within the City of North Battleford, that provide opportunities for visually appealing entry development and strong commercial districts, promoting intensity of services and a positive visual experience to visitors and residents.
+Policy (a) Identify the arterial entry zones and corridors, as well as appropriate areas for regional commercial nodes within the City of North Battleford, that

 - Policy (b) Council may by resolution, adopt policies that provide business incentives and may use such actions and tools, including but not limited to: - the construction of infrastructure; - investment in public buildings and public realm improvements such as streetscapes and public park development; - encouragement of public private partnerships; - tax abatement incentives; - incentives to promote the use of vacant and underutilised buildings or sites; and - planning and development permit fee rebates. - Policy (c) To facilitate development of visually appealing entry points into the City along major highways, Council may: - (i) initiate the preparation of a coordinated highway entry enhancement master plan or strategy; - (ii) provide financial support for the implementation of such a master plan or strategy; and - (iii) establish landscaping requirements and signage standards in highway commercial areas.